f97-backup/f97/CV.md

 * [Operativeunderground](https://www.operativeunderground.com/) a project uses React.js and Firebase as backend, React.js uses redux for state management.
 Built from scratch, and made by only me to probation.
 * [Feastin](https://feastin.com/) a project connecting restaurant with customers, participating as a team member, mainly edit interface and css to client opinions.
 * [Cloudcath](https://www.cloudcath.com/) build software for client, a fairly large project and divided into several phases, mainly fixing bugs for client for security reasons.
-* some other internal projects (React.js or React Native), manage servers for companies and customers because they have not yet recruited devops.
+* Some other internal projects (React.js or React Native), manage servers for companies and customers because they have not yet recruited devops.

 _[2/2019 - 6/2020]_ - **Co-WELL**